rroethof/roethof.net/content/posts/2025/11/the-exit-that-never-was-iso27001-dutch-government-solvinity-panic/index.md

 The recent acquisition of Dutch cloud provider **Solvinity** by the American company **Kyndryl** has triggered panic in government circles, headlines about “sovereignty at risk,” and heated public debate.
 And yet, here’s the kicker: the Dutch government demands strict compliance with ISO27001, NEN standards, BIO, and other frameworks from every supplier standards that explicitly **require an exit strategy**.

-Based on media coverage and public reporting—including an article by *RTL Z* titled [*“‘Persoonlijk bedonderd’: Justitie en Amsterdam ‘onaangenaam verrast’: Nederlands cloudbedrijf in Amerikaanse handen”*](https://www.rtl.nl/nieuws/economie/artikel/5538468/zorgen-bij-ministerie-en-gemeente-amsterdam-over-amerikaanse) it is highly implausible that a fully tested and operational exit strategy exists for critical services such as **DigiD**, **MijnOverheid**, or the **AIVD cloud hosting**.
+Based on media coverage and public reporting, including an article by *RTL Z* titled [*“‘Persoonlijk bedonderd’: Justitie en Amsterdam ‘onaangenaam verrast’: Nederlands cloudbedrijf in Amerikaanse handen”*](https://www.rtl.nl/nieuws/economie/artikel/5538468/zorgen-bij-ministerie-en-gemeente-amsterdam-over-amerikaanse) it is highly implausible that a fully tested and operational exit strategy exists for critical services such as **DigiD**, **MijnOverheid**, or the **AIVD cloud hosting**.

 Time to **practice what you preach**.
 ISO27001 compliance is not a badge.
 It’s a blueprint.
 And the blueprint has not been followed internally.
 Compliance on paper does not equal operational resilience.